 IMDB Rating: 8.6/10

 Chihiro, a ten-year-old girl, finds a secret realm after she and her family become lost and travel into a mountain tunnel when they get lost.
 Chihiro is left to fend for herself when her parents undergo a weird metamorphosis, encountering odd spirits, unusual animals, and a cranky sorceress who wants to keep her from coming back to the human world.
-This film has been nominated as the best anime horror movie.
+This film has been nominated as the best anime horror movie in UK.

 The Nightmare Before Christmas (1993)